zkat/memento-mori/doc/memento-mori.server.md

 ## Server management

-A server is started using the `start` function, which is similar to `mori:spawn`, but accepts a function that is expected to return a `driver` object.
+A server is started using the `start-server` function, which is similar to `mori:spawn`, but accepts a function that is expected to return a `driver` object.
 The `driver` object is then used to dispatch the various `mori-srv` generic functions.
 An existing actor can also be converted to a server by